Nature and Scope

 A useful searching tool can be found on our Data Associations page.
 This feature has been developed to display associations, and hence illustrate wider trends, between the four main categories of metadata (people, places, keywords and dates) to further research.

 A small amount of the material in CO 5 (about 5%) is printed – this consists largely of the texts of acts of assembly, pamphlets, public notices and newspapers.
 These documents are full-text searchable and are indicated in the document list by a 'printed page' icon next to their titles.
+Manuscript material is also full-text searchable at document level thanks to handwritten text recognition technology.
+These documents are indicated by a 'pencil' icon next to their titles.

 Many of the maps which were included in the CO 5 volumes by their compilers have since been extracted and moved by The National Archives to improve the conditions of their storage.
 We have included all these maps in Colonial America, and they can be viewed in a dedicated gallery.